vijaidjearam/blog/_posts/2021-12-09-reinstall-and-re-register-command-for-built-in-Windows-10-apps.md

 ![image](https://user-images.githubusercontent.com/1507737/145416556-eb8db193-5966-4899-b0de-03eeb9f7202a.png)

-You’ll see that the Microsoft Store app is fully installed along with its dependencies.
+You’ll see that the Microsoft Store app is fully installed along with its dependencies.:smiley:
-:smiley: